mohanmca/cassandra_playground/cassandra_repair_anki.md

 * [All the options of nodetool-repair](https://cassandra.apache.org/doc/latest/tools/nodetool/repair.html#nodetool-repair)
 * [Cassandra documentation](https://cassandra.apache.org/doc/latest/operating/repair.html)
 * [Datastax documentation](https://docs.datastax.com/en/cassandra-oss/3.x/cassandra/tools/toolsRepair.html)

-## What is repair?

-* Data won't be in sync due to eventual consistency pattern, Merkle-Tree based reconciliation would help to fix the data.
-* It is also called anti-entropy repair.
-* [Cassandra reaper](http://cassandra-reaper.io/) is famous tool for scheduling repair
-* Reaper and nodetool repair works slightly different
-* Reaper repair mode
-  * sequential
-  * requiresParallelism  (Building merkle-tree or validation compaction would be parallel)
-  * datacenter_aware
-    * It is like sequential but one node per each DC

 ## Repair and some number related to time